 - The trails are still quite technical even though they are runnable, and the climbs are short, steep pop ups, but they wear you down

-- Consider wearing knee-high compression socks or long pants if it’s cold because of the sotol plants alongside the trail
+- Consider wearing knee-high compression socks or long pants if it’s cold or because of the sotol cactus plants alongside the trail

 Total gain/loss: 6500,6500 (estimate based on several Strava activities)